 The last thing you can do is email HEIC photos you want to upload on your Windows computer.
 When you email HEIC photos to yourself, this will automatically convert the photos to JPG format that Windows system supports.

-That’s all on how to deal with upload HEIC problems on Windows system.
-As Windows system does not provide native support for HEIC file format and that’s why converting this new file format to widely compatible format is better to avoid upload problems related to HEIC.
+That’s all on how to deal with upload HEIC problems on the Windows system.
+As Windows system does not provide native support for HEIC file format and that’s why converting this new file format to a widely compatible format is better to avoid upload problems related to HEIC.

 FREE & Simple Tool to Convert Any HEIC File to JPG in 3-Step: